MCC Facts

 Out-Of-State

-in contributions from private philanthropists to the MCC Foundation and transferred to the college in support of programs, facilities and scholarships in 2020-21.
+in contributions to the MCC Foundation from private philanthropists transferred to the college in support of programs, facilities, and scholarships in 2024-25

-in scholarships awarded by the MCC Foundation since 2006
+in scholarships the MCC Foundation has awarded to students since 2006

 - A.A., A.S., A.A.S. degrees, including a machine trades apprentice degree